 - Payment may be due up front.
 Unlike other types of insurance, you may not have the option of making payments on event cancellation insurance.
 Your premium may be due when the policy is issued.

 - "Destination" events might be covered.
 Depending on your policy, your event may be covered if you are a U.S. citizen and the event takes place in certain locations outside the United States.
-Contact your agent to learn more.
+Contact your insurance provider to learn more.

 As you know, holding a special event can be a major financial investment.
 Event cancellation insurance is one way to help protect yourself in case an incident outside of your control interferes with your big day.
-Contact a local agent to learn more about event cancellation insurance so you can decide whether it makes sense for you.
+Learn more about event cancellation insurance so you can decide whether it makes sense for you.